stepchowfun/typical/README.md

 Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `1`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

 Each field also has a type, either explicitly or implicitly.
-The `success` field in `send_email_response` doesn't have an explicit type; that means its type implicitly defaults to `unit`, a built-in type equivalent to an empty `struct`.
+If the type is missing, as it is for the `success` field above, then its type implicitly defaults to a built-in type called `unit`.

+### Generate code for serialization and deserialization

 Now that we've defined some types, we can use Typical to generate the code for serialization and deserialization.
 For example, you can generate Rust code with the following: